appreciated/vortex-crud/README.md

 ```

 ## Configuration via HOCON
-TurboCRUD supports configuration through HOCON files where routes and tables are defined.
+TurboCRUD supports configuration through HOCON files, defining routes and tables.

-Note: While Java classes could theoretically be used for configuration, as HOCON files are parsed into Java classes, this approach is not currently supported.
-HOCON is preferred as it enhances both readability and maintainability.
+**Note**: Although Java classes can theoretically be used for configuration (as HOCON files are parsed into Java classes), this approach is not currently supported.
+HOCON is preferred for its readability and maintainability.

 ### Example Configuration